F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 You can now configure the BIG-IP VE as applicable for your configuration.
 See the BIG-IP documentation for details (https://support.f5.com/csp/tech-documents)

 ---

+## Service Discovery
+Once you launch your BIG-IP instance using the CFT template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
+In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.

+### Tagging
+In AWS, you have two options for tagging objects that the Service Discovery iApp uses.
+Note that you select public or private IP addresses within the iApp.
+  - *Tag a VM resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
+  - *Tag a NIC resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
+Use this option if you want to use the secondary NIC of a VM in the pool.

+The iApp first looks for NIC resources with the tags you specify.
+If it finds NICs with the proper tags, it does not look for VM resources.
+If it does not find NIC resources, it looks for VM resources with the proper tags.

+**Important**: Make sure the tags and IP addresses you use are unique.
+You should not tag multiple AWS nodes with the same key/tag combination if those nodes use the same IP address.

+To launch the template:
+  1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services > Create**.
+  2. In the **Name** field, give the template a unique name.
+  3. From the **Template** list, select **f5.service_discovery**.
+The template opens.
+  4. Complete the template with information from your environment.
+For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
+  5. When you are done, click the **Finished** button.

+If you want to verify the integrity of the template, from the BIG-IP VE Configuration utility click **iApps > Templates**.
+In the template list, look for **f5.service_discovery**.
+In the Verification column, you should see **F5 Verified**.

+---